dmotte/desktainer/README.md

 For a more complex example, refer to the `docker-compose.yml` file.

-TODO you can make your own Dockerfile starting from this and/or mount your own supervisord file.
-See example of how to extend
+> **Note**: this image is not meant to be run with the `--user` Docker option, because the `startup.sh` script needs to run as root in the initial phase.
+Moreover, the custom user will be a **sudoer**, so running the container as root is useful in any case.

-TODO this image is not meant to be run with the --user docker option
+> :bulb: **Tip**: If you need to, you can extend this project by making your own `Dockerfile` starting from this image (i.e. `FROM dmotte/desktainer`) and/or mount a custom `supervisord.conf` file.
+See the :file_folder: `example-extended` folder for an example of what I mean.

 ### Environment variables